-Innovation Games: Choose your own Problem Adventure
+Innovation Games: Choose Your own Problem Adventure

 Welcome to the innovation games!
 Every decision shifts the possible futures and each step holds risk and reward in tension.
 Step up, and embark on an adventure into unknown territory.

-Think you’re in the wrong place?
+Think You’re in the Wrong Place?

 You most certainly are not!
 Intrapreneurs are a company’s secret innovation catalysts.
 They have the potential to initiate company-wide quakes of creativity and agility.
 The wave of change and growth builds through the ranks as each intrapreneur brings their ideas and experience to the fore.